Vikramjeetsingh07/Canada-Wildfire-Analysis-Prediction-/README.md

-# Forecast  - Predicting Forest Fires for the top ten cities with the most wildfires in Canada
+# Predicting and Historical analysis of Forest Fires for the top ten cities with the most wildfires in Canada

-## Locations relevant for this project with Latitude and Longitude
+## Target Locations relevant for this project with their respective Latitude and Longitude

 The following table lists various locations with their respective latitude and longitude: